 I understand this, I’ve done it myself.

 Today I want to take some time to discuss exactly what it takes to become an online entrepreneur and offer those who are seeking to take this path a step-by-step guide to help walk them through what they need to do to make it a reality.
-In this post we'll cover:
+But before I do, here's a helpful post I wrote that will help you understand how I became an online entrepreneur and the truth about online business.

-I wrote a very in-depth blog post about this previously, but I think the main things to understand are the following two points.
+I wrote a very in-depth blog post about this previously, but I think the main things to understand are the following three points.

 It’s going to be difficult: When I first started out I naïvely thought that I could create an online business and be successful overnight.
 Nothing is further from the truth, you’ll likely have a lot of trial and error before you actually succeed so you need to have mental toughness.